ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 ---
 copyright:
-  years: 2018, 2020
+  years: 2018, 2021
-lastupdated: "2020-04-07"
+lastupdated: "2021-09-28"

 subcollection: mqcloud

 keywords: common, problem, FAQ, question, answer
 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Frequently Asked Questions
 {: #mqoc_common_problems}

-This document contains information about common questions or problems encountered by users of the IBM MQ on Cloud service.
+This document contains information about common questions or problems encountered by users of the {{site.data.keyword.mq_full}} service.
 It aims to answer questions or provide instruction on how to resolve issues without the need to raise a support ticket.
-{:shortdesc}
+{: shortdesc}

 When attempting to diagnose a problem with your queue manager the first place you should look is your queue manager logs.
 You can find information on how to download your queue manager logs on the [Downloading queue manager logs and diagnostics page](/docs/services/mqcloud?topic=mqcloud-mqoc_download_logs)